guillermooo/sublime-undocs/source/search_and_replace/search_and_replace.rst

 Multiline Search
 ----------------

-You can type a multiline search pattern.
-To enter a newline character, press ``Ctrl + Enter`` in the search panel.
-Note that the search panel is resizable too.
+You can type in multiline search patterns into search panels.
+To enter newline characters, press ``Ctrl + Enter``.
+Note that search panels are resizable.